ducminhgd/go-atlassian/cmd/jira-daily-report/QUICKSTART.md

 1. 09:00 Bob Wilson commented: Updated API documentation
 2. 09:45 Bob Wilson log work 45m: Documentation updates
 ```

+### Microsoft Teams (HTML)

+The report in Teams will be rendered as a nicely formatted HTML list with:
+- Clickable links to all issues and epics
+- Proper heading hierarchy (H1, H2, H3)
+- Ordered lists for easy navigation
+- All special characters properly escaped

 Enjoy your automated daily reports! 🎉